-Derivative instruments may be used as part of the fund's investment strategy for up to 49 % of the fund assets (calculated on the basis of market prices) and for hedging purposes.
+Derivative instruments may be used as part of the fund's investment strategy for up to 49% of the fund assets (calculated on the basis of market prices) and for hedging purposes.

-The VaR figure is calculated pursuant to the 4th chapter of the 4th Austrian Derivatives Risk Calculation and Reporting Ordinance (Derivate-Risikoberechnungs- und Meldeverordnung, DeRiMV), as amended.
+The commitment figure is calculated pursuant to the 3rd chapter of the 4th Austrian Derivatives Risk Calculation and Reporting Ordinance (Derivate-Risikoberechnungs- und Meldeverordnung, DeRiMV), as amended.
+The overall risk for derivative instruments which are not held for hedging purposes is limited to 30% of the overall net value of the fund assets.